[MP] Configure what the server does when an episode ends

 In an ad-hoc server setup, the clients should have the option to vote on which episode to start next.

-#2 Updated by danij almost 5 years ago
+#2 Updated by danij over 5 years ago

 Perhaps this functionality should be combined into the map cycle expression?
 The map cycle is already functioning at a level which assumes a "current" episode, so if the cycle supported a start-new-episode directive then one could use a single expression to describe the whole sequence (autogenerating cycles from the available data would be convenient and straightforward).

-#3 Updated by skyjake almost 5 years ago
+#3 Updated by skyjake over 5 years ago

 If we were to retain the current map cycle implementation, sure, that would make sense.
 However, I would like to replace it with Doomsday 2 components and take advantage of Doomsday Script for more powerful behaviors (thus getting rid of the "cycle script" syntax).
 In broad terms, the map cycle should be both configurable from a GUI with some basic rules, and it should have scriptable hooks where one can specify additional logic and actions.